Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangled Foams

-There is no ``tail invariance'' of arrow diagrams, so $V$ and $R$ do not commute on the left hand side; also, $R^{(12)3}\neq R^{23}R^{13}$.
-As a result, this equation puts a genuine restriction on the choice of $V$.
+We have no such luck with the second Reidemeister 4 relation, which, in the same manner as above, translates to the \eqref{eq:HardR4} equation $V^{12}R^{(12)3}=R^{23}R^{13}V^{12}$.
+There is no ``tail invariance'' of arrow diagrams, so $V$ and $R$ do not commute on the left hand side; also, heads do not commute and so $R^{(12)3}\neq R^{23}R^{13}$.
+Thus, this equation places a genuine restriction on the choice of $V$. \end{proof}

-The Cap Pull-out (CP) relation translates to the equation $R^{12}C^2=C^2$.
-This is true independently of the choice of $C$: by head-invariance, $R^{12}C^2=C^2R^{12}$.
-Now $R^{12}$ is just below the cap on strand $2$, and the cap ``kills heads'', in other words, every term of $R^{12}$ with an arrow head at the top of strand $2$ is zero.
-Hence, the only surviving term of $R^{12}$ is $1$ (the empty diagram), which makes the equation true.
+\begin{lemma} The equation induced by the CP relation is automatically satisfied for any choice of $C$. \end{lemma} \begin{proof} The Cap Pull-out (CP) relation translates to the equation $R^{12}C^2=C^2$.
+By head invariance, $R^{12}C^2=C^2R^{12}$.
+Now $R^{12}$ is just below the cap on strand $2$, and thus by the CP relation in $\calA^{sw}$, every term of $R^{12}$ with an arrow head at the top of strand $2$ is zero.
+Hence, the only surviving term of $R^{12}$ is $1$ (the empty diagram), which makes the equation true. \end{proof}

-The homomorphicity of the orientation switch operation was used to prove the uniqueness of $R$ in Theorem \ref{thm:Tangleuniqueness}.
-The homomorphicity of the adjoint leads to the equation $V_-=A_1A_2(V)$ (see Figure \ref{fig:VertexSwitch}), eliminating $V_-$ as an unknown.
-Note that we also silently assumed these homomorphicity properties when we did not introduce 32 different values of the vertex depending on the strand orientations.

-Homomorphicity of the (annular) unzip operation leads to an equation for $V$, which we are going to refer to as ``unitarity''.
-This is illustrated in the figure below.
-Recall that $A_1$ and $A_2$ denote the adjoint (direction switch) operation on strand 1 and 2, respectively.